John Stirratt: Early career

 Stirratt grew up in Mandeville, Louisiana.
 He attended Mandeville High School and the University of Mississippi, and is a member of Phi Kappa Tau fraternity.

-He played regularly around the American South with The Hilltops, a band based in Oxford, Mississippi, that included his twin sister Laurie Stirratt and her husband Cary Hudson.
-During this time he met and befriended the band Uncle Tupelo and supported them on tours of the East and Midwest.
+He played regularly around the American South with The Hilltops, a band based in Oxford, Mississippi which included his twin sister Laurie Stirratt and her husband Cary Hudson.
+During that time he met and befriended the band Uncle Tupelo supporting them on tours of the East and Midwest.

-After the breakup of The Hilltops in 1990 Stirratt recorded a record under the name The Gimmecaps and briefly joined the Lafayette, Louisiana, band The Bluerunners before joining Uncle Tupelo in 1992 as bassist/guitarist on their last album Anodyne.
+After the breakup of The Hilltops in 1990 Stirratt recorded a record under the name The Gimmecaps and briefly joined The Bluerunners, a Lafayette, Louisiana band, before joining Uncle Tupelo in 1992 as bassist/guitarist on their last album Anodyne.

 Wilco and The Autumn Defense

 After the breakup of Uncle Tupelo, Stirratt rejoined Jeff Tweedy, Ken Coomer, and Max Johnston to found Wilco in 1994.
-Since the founding of Wilco, Stirratt and Tweedy are the only members to contribute to all Wilco releases.
-Stirratt also joined Wilco members Jay Bennett and Ken Coomer to form Courtesy Move, an early Wilco side project that recorded an album in late 1996 that was never released.
+Since Wilco began, Stirratt and Tweedy are the only members to contribute to all Wilco releases.

+Stirratt also joined Wilco members Jay Bennett and Ken Coomer forming Courtesy Move, an early Wilco side project which recorded an album in late 1996 that was never released.
 Stirratt formed The Autumn Defense in 2000 with friend and fellow New Orleanian Pat Sansone.